getantidote/getantidote.github.io/_sections/08-snapshots.md

 ---

 `antidote snapshot` manages point-in-time snapshots of your cloned bundles.
-A snapshot is simply a bundle file where each repository plugin is annotated with `kind:clone pin:<SHA>`.
+A snapshot is a bundle file where each repository is annotated with `kind:clone pin:<SHA>`.

 ## Synopsis

-Get detailed help with:
+Show snapshot help:

 ```console
 $ antidote snapshot --help